vbhayden/Quest-64-Glitchless-Guide/README.md

 ### Boss Cheat Sheet

-Some of the bosses will be much simpler with a few cutoffs in mind.
-Rather than bury them within the document, we'll include a table here for quick reference.
+We try to have specific stat / spirit values to both help with the bosses themselves and provide a mile marker for how big Brian is becoming throughout the run.
+The main ones are included here in a table here for quick reference.

 |Boss|Boss Health|Earth Goal|Water Goal|Health Goal|Mana Goal|Comments|
 |-|-|-|-|-|-|-|